 Multnomah County and the Metro have made the divestment commitment in response to our work with them.
 We also worked with the City of Portland which put fossil fuel companies on its do-not-buy list.
 We’ve now turned our attention to organizing Oregon PERS members who want their pension investments divested.
 This project could include asking the state legislature to pass a divestment bill or bringing our own citizen initiative to the voters.

 We also encourage you to align your own investments with your values and personally divest.

 We meet monthly.
 Scroll down for more information on the different areas we work in.
 Contact us to get involved.

 Our team meets with local and state governments to advocate that they divest their investments.
 Our newest campaign is Divest Oregon PERS, the Oregon Public Employees Retirement System.
 If you are a PERS member and would like to join this effort click here

 Alternative Energy Investment

 As we make a just transition to the fossil-free economy, our team is working on making sure the proposed rules for Oregon’s Community Solar will encourage the participation of a diversity of households and the installation of a sizeable number of solar panels.

-We are also monitoring the Oregon Clean Power Cooperative which will offer a way for individuals to make investments in solar installations on not-for-profit and government buildings.
+We are also monitoring the Oregon Clean Power Cooperative which offers a way for Oregon residents to help put renewable energy projects on buildings or land owned by governments, schools and other not-for-profit organizations.